 The finding involved an undue delay in declaring an actual emergency condition on April 24, 2003, when the shift manager did not properly classify the event in a timely manner in accordance with your emergency plan when damage to irradiated fuel caused a high alarm on the fuel handling building ventilation exhaust gaseous radiation monitor.
 This finding was preliminarily classified as White because it involved a failure to implement a risk significant planning standard.
 This preliminary White finding was associated with an apparent violation of 10 CFR 50.47.

 In our letter dated October 30, 2003, transmitting the inspection report, we provided FirstEnergy Nuclear Operating Company (FENOC) an opportunity to request a Regulatory Conference or provide a written response.
 At your request, a Regulatory Conference was held on December 9, 2003, at the Region III Office in Lisle, IL.
-A copy of the handout you provided at the conference has been entered in the NRC's document system (ADAMS) and is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html, ADAMS accession number ML033500224.
+A copy of the handout you provided at the conference has been entered in the NRC's document system (ADAMS) which is accessible from the NRC Web site at the Public NRC Library, ADAMS accession number ML033500224.

 During the conference, you agreed with the NRC's preliminary assessment of the violation and use of the significance determination process, however you requested that the NRC use discretion in determining the significance of the violation.
 You also believed that the significance would be more appropriately characterized as Green since: (1) actions had been taken to protect onsite personnel; (2) the duration of the building ventilation radiation monitor alarm was short (less than one minute); (3) the building ventilation radiation monitor was in close proximity to the bubbles from the damaged fuel (from which you concluded the exhaust air that activated the alarm may not have been a representative sample of the building's air); (4) the technicians inspecting the fuel did not associate bubbles from the damaged fuel to the building alarms (due to many past similar occurrences); (5) there was no significant release to pose a threat to the public health and safety; and (6) your root cause evaluation and corrective actions taken were thorough.